-ProQuest has an extensive collection of current articles from scholarly journal articles and newspapers.
-The site is easy to navigate and allows users to limit searches to provide focused results.
-The site also suggests alternative subject terms to use if a broader or narrower search is required.
+ProQuest and Academic Search Premier have extensive collections of current articles from scholarly journal articles and newspapers.
+These databases are easy to navigate and allow users to limit searches to provide focused results.
+The sites also suggests alternative subject terms to use if a broader or narrower search is required.

 Avalon Project provides access to the Yale University site containing a variety of primary source documents in the area of history, law, politics, diplomacy, and government.